samharju/yeet.nvim/README.md

 Yeet sends the command provided to whatever terminal buffer or tmux pane selected as target.
 There is no feedback loop, so indication of success or failure of given task is not given.
 After initial command/target selection just keep hammering `:Yeet` or your preferred keymap.
+You can manually parse the output of last command through errorformat with `:Yeet setqflist` or your keymaps.

 Demo: